explodinglabs/iko/COMMANDS.md

 add create_customer_view
 ```

-You'll be required to set a change note, and then to write the deploy, verify
+You'll be required to set a note, and then write the deploy, verify and revert
-and revert scripts yourself.
+scripts yourself.

 > 📖 Refer to [sqitch-add](https://sqitch.org/docs/manual/sqitch-add/).